MailTape/MailTape-v1/_posts/2020-12-27-Chico-Bernardes.md

 track6_title: Piry Reis - Chão Vermelho
 track6_link: 'https://mailtapesounds.s3.amazonaws.com/431/track6.mp3'
 ---
 <p id="introduction">The last Sunday morning of 2020 has arrived, and so does our last MailTape episode of this year.
-For our reflections and sighs that We are thrilled
+For our reflections and sighs that accompany leaving this year, we take comfort in the music that has buoyed us through this strange time to be alive.
 <br><br>
 Markus Lake is a musician in Montréal/Tiohtià꞉ke's thriving independent music scene.
 A co-founder of DIY space 'Drones Club' and bass player in a number of bands, Markus isn't constrained by a single genre or style.
 At home in post-punk as well as Afrofuturism, he currently makes experimental electronica under the moniker, Markus Floats.
 </p>